Back | Home | Aller à version française

 Decimal systems, based on 10, illustrate well the power of the indexating hominid body.
 But vigesimal systems, based on 20, also do.
 The 2 x 5 toes added to the 2 x 5 fingers of the hands in a total of 20 fingers were long perceived as a privileged set in popular tales.
 Apart from the fact that, for some estimations, the basis 20 is often more significant than its 10 counterpart, the biped primate does not completely forget the quadruped primate from which it originates.
 Furthermore, since the days when the big toe, instead of spreading apart from the other toes like we find in monkeys, aligned itself with them to replace the median toe as fulcrum for walking and kicking, hominid feet have in turn become indexating pointing means.
 The transformation was probably consummated in Homo erectus after having been prepared in Homo habilis, if it is correct to attribute the latter, who was still quite arboreal, the fossil of a foot with a dominating median toe with an aligned big toe <PP.90>.

-The indexating head summarized itself in the indexating eyes as the prominent brow bone recessed and as was selected the white of the eye, until then unknown by the anterior animality, which allows to "spear".
-Spearing totalizes indexation, as we shall see for mathematics and the role that the arrow and the trait-point <19 and Complement 11> plays.
+The indexating head summarized itself in the indexating eyes, as gradually the prominent brow bone recessed and as was selected the white of the eye, until then unknown by the anterior animality, which allows us to "dart".
+The dart totalizes indexation, as we shall see for mathematics and for the role that the arrow and the trait-point plays <19 and Complement 11>.
 It indeed comprises three parts: a point of departure, a point of arrival, a shaft or intermediary trait tracing the direction, sometimes the force.
-The action of spearing, with its correlates of throwing, tracing, encompassing, ordering, convection, made of the hominid vision the look, where the face summarises, and which sometimes summaries the gesture of the entire body <3E>.
-Spearing gave the look its reduplicative and thematizing character (in French: garder, re-).
-We shall remember that the hominid look, guardian, is “taker” of point of view, angularizing and processional <1C1b>.
+The action of darting, with its correlates of throwing, tracing, encompassing, ordering, convection, made of the hominid vision the look, where the face summarizes, and which sometimes summarizes the gesture of the entire body <3E>.
+To dart gave the look its reduplicative and thematizing character (in French: regarder, garder, re-).
+We shall remember that the hominid look, often guardian, is “taker” of point of view, angularizing and processional <1C1b>.

-To the indexations of the face we shall add those of the voice, to which the differentiated cheeks and lips in the uprighting face, allowed pointing horizontal orientations while its sounds and later on its tones <15A> designated vertical directions by their height, and designated forces to notice or to produce by their intensity.
+To the indexations of the face we shall add those of the voice, to which the differentiated cheeks and lips in the uprighting face, allowed to point horizontal orientations while its sounds and later its tones <15A> designated vertical directions by their height, and designated forces to be noticed or to be produced by their intensity.

 5B3.
 Indexing gait